zlindenbaum/neuron.vim/README.md

 9. Different timing for refresh cache and async jobs.
 10. Zettels sorted by date on `gzz/gzi` search (newest zettels seen first).
 11. Preview windows from `gzz/gzi`.
+12. `gzs/gzS` search using `ag` directly, no vim-ripgrep-plugin requirement.

 ## Caveats, Gotchas and Further Explanation